 Sesame Spice:

-- 1 tablespoon toasted sesame seeds you can make your own
+- 1 tablespoon toasted sesame seeds (you can toast your own, if you prefer)

 - ¾ teaspoon fleur de sel